gear5sh/Gear5/README.md

 3. Push your changes to your forked repository.

-4. Submit a pull request to the main Shift repository, clearly describing the changes you've made and their purpose.
+4. Submit a pull request to the main Synkit repository, clearly describing the changes you've made and their purpose.

 5. Participate in the code review process, addressing any feedback or suggestions.

 ## License

-Protocol Shift is open-source and released under a custom Licence.
+Protocol Synkit is open-source and released under a custom Licence.
 Please check

 ## Contact

-For any questions, feedback, or support related to Shift, you can reach out to the development team via email at [piyushsingariya@gmail.com](mailto:piyushsingariya@gmail.com).
+For any questions, feedback, or support related to Synkit, you can reach out to the development team via email at [piyushsingariya@gmail.com](mailto:piyushsingariya@gmail.com).

 ## Acknowledgments

-We would like to acknowledge the contributions of all individuals and organizations that have helped make Shift possible.
+We would like to acknowledge the contributions of all individuals and organizations that have helped make Synkit possible.
 Their feedback, ideas, and suggestions have been invaluable in shaping and improving the protocol.